cambridgehackers/atomicc/LANGUAGE.md

 To permit rule scheduling to be dependent on the "enable" signals of methods and other rules, rules use "ready/valid" scheduling.

+## debugging with printf

+To aid debugging with a simulator, "printf" statements in __module declarations are translated to "$display" statements in the generated verilog.
+For debugging with synthesized hardware, "printf" statements are translated into indication packets sent through the NOC back to the software side host program.
+The format strings for the printf statements are placed into a generated file in generated/xxx.generated.printf along with a list of the bit lengths for each parameter to the printf.

+To use the NOC printf:
+   1) add the following line to the __module being tested:
+           __printf;
+   2) add a line similar to the following (with the 'xxx' replaced) to the test program: atomiccPrintfInit("generated/rulec.generated.printf");

+That's it!